Information on preventing back pain is also available in Spanish:.

 To lift a very light object from the floor, such as a piece of paper, lean over the object, slightly bend one knee and extend the other leg behind you.
 Hold on to a nearby chair or table for support as you reach down to grab the object.

 Whether you are lifting a heavy laundry basket or a heavy box in your garage, remember to get close to the object, bend at the knees, and lift with your leg muscles.
 Do not bend at your waist.

-When lifting luggage, stand alongside of the luggage, bend at your knees, grasp the handle and straighten up.
+When lifting luggage, stand alongside the luggage, bend at your knees, grasp the handle and straighten up.

-Holding An Object
+Holding an Object

 While you are holding the object, keep your knees slightly bent to maintain your balance.
 If you have to move the object to one side, avoid twisting your body.
 Point your toes in the direction you want to move and pivot in that direction.
 Keep the object close to you when moving.

 Placing an Object on a Shelf

 If you need to place an object on a shelf, move as close as possible to the shelf.
 Spread your feet in a wide stance, positioning one foot in front of the other to give you a solid base of support.
 Do not lean forward and do not fully extend your arms while holding the object in your hands.

 If the shelf is chest high, move close to the shelf and place your feet apart and one foot forward.
 Lift the object chest high, keep your elbows at your side and position your hands so you can push the object up and on to the shelf.
 Remember to tighten your stomach muscles before lifting.